tbishaw-stat6250/course-questions-wiki/week-05/README.md

 - *Question* (aamiri2-stat6250): Does the ruler in a raw data file have a maximum limit?
 Is there another method to find out where individual fields begin and end?
 - Question (aguenane−stat6250): If you wanted to name a new variable NewBalance, when do you need to specify it in the exact case you wanted stored and when can you specify the name in uppercase, lowercase, or mixed case?
 - *Question* (ldai4-stat6250): Which variable need to add a $ before the name in using column input to read fields in any order?
+* Question (ljiang11-stat6250): Why Price has no dollar sign following?
+Do we not want it to be a character value?

 [Course Textbook Chapter 5, Problem 8]
-* Question (ljiang11-stat6250): What does 100 percent more mean?
-* Answer (ljiang11-stat6250): 100% higher means double of the original.
 - *Question* (jcanfield3-stat6250): If income isn't predefined, what is the resulting output of income=income*2?
 - *Question* (akrishnamurthy-stat6250): How to redefine a variable with a new value using SAS expressions?
 - Question (who7-stat6250): Can we use operator for character varailbe to add 2 words together?